appoly/ARCore-Location/README.md

 Built for the ARCore Android SDK.

+Version 1.*.* is now for SceneForm projects, and will not be compatible with old versions of ARCore.
+If you are still using the older version of ARCore, change branch to "legacy".
+Note that legacy will not recieve frequent updates.

 ## Example usage
-It's first required to set-up a basic ARCore project, such as [Google's Hello AR example](https://github.com/google-ar/arcore-android-sdk/tree/master/samples/hello_ar_java).
+It's first required to set-up a basic ARCore sceneform project, or you can use our example.

 ### Importing the library
 Add the JitPack repository to your build file